-Surgery is a treatment of symptoms and not a cure.
+CABG surgery is a treatment of symptoms and not a cure for the underlying heart disease that caused the symptoms in the first place.
 Some renarrowing of the arteries will occur over time.
-You'll start taking medications before leaving hospital, and will need to keep getting your prescription and taking them when you go home.
+You'll start taking medications before leaving hospital, and will need to keep filling your prescriptions and taking your medications when you go home.

 Heart pills are not just a one-off prescription.
 It is important that you keep taking these for the long term.
+Do not stop taking your pills but talk to your GP or nurse if you are having problems.